Window Defogging: How to Go About Doing It

 Home Window Defogging: How to Go About Doing It

-This issue could by caused by several things: poor window insulation, too much moisture in your home, or a broken or malfunctioning heater.
-Depending on what the issue is, the solution to this problem could vary.
+It’s a common problem that homeowners typically face— foggy windows.
+No matter how much you try to eliminate them, they keep returning.
+This issue could be caused by poor window insulation, too much moisture in your home, or a broken or malfunctioning heater.
+Depending on the issue, the solution to this problem could vary.

 A Malfunctioning Window Seal

 Most windows should come with an insulated window seal meant to prevent fogging.
-If yours doesn’t or isn’t doing its job, it may be time to replace your windows.
+If yours isn’t doing its job, it may be time to replace your windows.
 However, you can always try a few other alternatives first.

-When the seal in between the two panes starts to deteriorate, it will cause your windows to look cloudy.
+When the seal between the two panes starts to deteriorate, it will cause your windows to look cloudy.

 Too Much Moisture in Your Home